xiuwencs/kcm/README.md

 # kcm

-kcm.tar.gz is the source code of KCM
+kcm.tar.gz: the source code of KCM

-pattern.tar.gz is the pattern sets
+pattern.tar.gz: the pattern sets

-alexa data sets can be found at https://github.com/xiuwencs/depict
+alexa data sets: can be found at https://github.com/xiuwencs/depict

-Shakespeare.tar.gz is the data set of Shakespeare Collections
+Shakespeare.tar.gz: the data set of Shakespeare Collections